Quantifying Adaptability in Pre-trained Language Models with 500 Tasks: Composing tasks

 \paragraph{Method} We study adaptation to complex tasks by relating performance on \emph{atomic} tasks with performance on \textit{depth-2 compositional tasks}.
 We also study each paradigm under few-shot learning, by creating a random 32-sample subset of each training dataset, and training on that subset.
 To mitigate the effect of the random seed, we report average performance over 4 different subsets.

 What allows models to adapt to these complex tasks?
 We hypothesize that their adaptability is (in part) compositional---when they can adapt to simple tasks, they can also adapt to compositions of those tasks.
-For each training paradigm $\mathcal{T}$ and each composition function $C$, we estimate the Pearson correlation coefficient $r^2$ between adaptability to a compositional task $C(f_{1}, \cdots f_{n})$,
+For each training paradigm $\mathcal{T}$ and each composition function $C$, we run linear regression to estimate the Pearson correlation coefficient $r^2$ between adaptability to a compositional task $C(f_{1}, \cdots f_{n})$,

 and \textit{average} adaptability to the task's atomic components,